Austinites love being active outdoors — running, hiking, walking, swimming, picnicking — and our four-legged friends do too!

 - Do not leave a dog alone on a chain or tether

-- When not in specifically designated off-leash areas, the Austin leash ordinance requires dogs to be on a leash no longer than 6 feet on all City land
+- When not in specifically designated off-leash areas, the Austin leash ordinance requires dogs to be on a leash no longer than six feet on all City land

 On the banks of Lady Bird Lake, just west of the First Street Bridge, lies a place bustling with activity.
 Auditorium Shores is an outdoor concert venue with an especially busy summer schedule, a place to catch the fireworks on the Fourth of July and the hub of Austin’s most popular hike-and-bike trail.
 If splashing is your dog’s favorite thing, head for Auditorium Shores.
 Dogs here can dive into Lady Bird Lake, in the shadow of the city skyline.
-This park is currently in transition, with a major renewal effort and a new off-leash area under construction.
-A portion of the park is still accessible for off-leash play while the project is ongoing, and the new dog park is expected to be completed sometime in the summer of 2015.
+Today, after a much needed re-development, the park boasts a new irrigation system, re-graded lawn, high performance turfgrass and an enhanced off-leash dog area.

 Just downstream from Barton Springs, a humans-only swimming hole, you’ll find what’s nicknamed “Barking Springs” for its popularity with four-legged water lovers.
 People and their pooches can wade together at the spillway for Barton Springs.
 The 68-degree, natural springs water is guaranteed to cool off pups, even on the hottest Austin day.

 The Barton Creek Greenbelt is an urban oasis.
-Its trails provide opportunity for biking, running, rock climbing, swimming and hiking.
+Its trails provide opportunities for biking, running, rock climbing, swimming and hiking.
 Don’t forget your suit – there are also several swimming holes along the creek for cooling off during the warm summer months.
 Dogs are allowed, but must be on a leash.
 Some of the more popular access points to the trails are Zilker Metropolitan Park, and Loop 360 (south of MoPac/Loop 1).
+It starts at the Zilker access point down to Hwy 290 in susnet Valley.
+It will eventually reach the Lady Bird Johnson Wildflower Center and into Hays County.

 Bull Creek District Park covers 48 acres and 32 square miles of ecologically unique terrain.
 Bull Creek watershed includes limestone seeps, springs, and waterways; scenic cliffs and waterfalls; interesting archaeological and cultural features and so much more.
 This dog park is not fenced, but it has access to the creek, rocky ledges, hilly terrain and tall, majestic trees.
 All dogs can roam and play, but have to be on-leash at this fun watering hole.